Anna Sui: Anna Sui line

 The 1980s was the height of "power-dressing", with companies such as Chanel, Lacroix and Versace setting the standard.
 Sui struggled to stand up next to the big-name fashion houses.
 Sui was one of the few designers of the period who distanced herself from the traditional fashion houses and explored the grunge fashion scene together with designers such as Marc Jacobs, Daryl K and Todd Oldham.
 Around 1987, Sui got the opportunity to move her line into Annette B, a showroom curated by Annette Breindel.
 Breindel, who had a history of nurturing young designers, was a major influence for Sui and helped the designer emerge onto the fashion scene.
 During this period, Sui finally was able to move her operation out of her apartment and into the garment district.
 By the late 1980s, Sui had gained a global cult-like following, getting the attention of Japanese fashion powerhouses such as Onward Kashiyama.
-Sui would go on to majorly expand Japanese operations in the mid 90s.
+Sui would go on to greatly expand Japanese operations in the mid 90s.

 At Paris Fashion Week in 1991, Sui received one of the first major breakthroughs of her career.
 Sui was driving with her friend Steven Meisel to see the Jean Paul Gaultier show.
 On the way to the show, they stopped to pick up Madonna, a friend of Meisel's.
 Madonna surprised Sui by wearing her clothing to the event.
 Madonna would later wear the same outfit again for Meisel's photoshoot for Vogue.
 Sui's first runway show took place later that year upon her return to New York City.

 In 1991, Meisel, Paul Cavaco and Sui's supermodel friends, Naomi Campbell, Christy Turlington and Linda Evangelista, got together and encouraged her to try a runway show.
 Sui rented a small space in the Meatpacking District and paid the models by giving them the clothes.
 The successful show was the biggest breakthrough of Sui's career, with The New York Times commenting in reference to Sui's celebrity runway models: "That those beauties [Campbell and Evangelista] were then at the height of their fame helped stoke the reception Sui got from buyers and the news media."

 From her first show, Sui was known for her light-hearted, whimsical, homemade and entertaining approach to showcasing her collections.
 The influences came from contemporary shows by designers such as Thierry Mugler and Jean Paul Gaultier where one of the goals was to charm the audience with the atmosphere created.
 The atmosphere often had a distinct party vibe and the antics of guests and participants were described as a distinct cultural scene of the period.
 Starting in 1995, Sui's designs were showcased regularly in Vogue Patterns.
 Her debut with the style magazine featured dresses from her Spring/Summer 1995 collection inspired by period pulp comics and the puffed sleeve, square shouldered, floral dress fashion popular during the war rationing years of 1940s era fashion.